DonKarlssonSan/hicetnunc-wiki/Home.md

 Welcome to the hicetnunc wiki!
-Here you will learn how to mint your first OBJKT.
 ***
 ### **OBJKT**
 1: _(noun)_ something material that may be perceived by the senses